top of page

 • You build independence and confidence.

-Try this: Start with small steps—track your spending for one week.
-Awareness is the first step toward change.
+Try this: Start small, track your spending for one week.

 5. Self-Management: Balancing Your Time, Energy, and Priorities